riboseinc/jekyll-theme-open-project/README.md

 ### Getting started with Ruby

 If you aren’t using Ruby often, the recommended way to install it is with RVM.
-Refer to RVM docs and use it to install a reasonably fresh Ruby version, let’s say 2.4.4.
+Refer to RVM docs and use it to install a fresh Ruby version.

+The currently recommended version is 2.4.4, it’s known to not work under 2.3 and it hasn’t been tested on newer versions.

 ### Start new Jekyll site